-About six years ago I was suffering through the first portions of my protracted withdrawal from the SSRI medication Paxil (as well as navigating the beginnings of my taper off the tranquilizer Xanax).
+About seven and a half years ago I was suffering through the first portions of my protracted withdrawal from the SSRI medication Paxil (as well as navigating the beginnings of my taper off the tranquilizer Xanax).
 I was in a lot of pain (mentally, physically, and emotionally), and motivation and locomotion seemed nearly impossible to come by.
 I was overweight, depressed, fatigued, and despondent.
 It was a sunny Sunday afternoon in the springtime, and I was having a hard time leaving the dark confines of my bedroom (there, bleak scene set).
 The rest of the world had already gone to church and enjoyed brunch, and they were no doubt laughing and smiling as they shopped at home improvement stores or took drives in the country.
 But I felt frozen, and scared.
 Scared of the sunshine.
 Scared of life.
 It hurt to keep my eyes open.

 But then, against all odds, I showered and dressed and got in the car with my wife, who was also dealing with some health issues at the time.
 Despite our mutual motivational challenges, we drove to a nearby park for a short and easy-paced walk.
 And I allowed the fresh air to breathe some much needed life and hope into my soul.